 - Pour into the prepared crust and sprinkle with cinnamon.

 And there you have it - a whole tart in 6 instructions - start-to-finish!
-I promise that this one is s keeper, and once you've made it once, you'll never stop loving it!
+I promise this one is s keeper, and once you've made it, you'll never stop loving it!

 - You can pack the biscuits in a single layer on the bottom of the tart pan instead of crushing them into crumbs.